 They say, “ideas rule the world”.
 The startup world is no exception.
 Aspiring entrepreneurs spend months, if not years, to figure out what the next big idea would be.
-Quite often, the idea seems interesting and innovative for its creator (as the gut feeling tells him so), but people around do not share the same attitude.
+Quite often, the idea seems interesting and innovative to its creator (as the gut feeling tells him so), but people around do not share the same attitude.

 On the contrary, their critique could simply ruin the creator’s optimism.
 Remarks like “Oh, no!
 That’s not gonna work!”, ‘You serious?
 Hey, pal, think again” or, in the worst-case scenario, “Are you nuts?” can mercilessly spoil your day, so you won’t try to come up with something special again.

 And that’s not right at all.
 Do not ever let someone tell you if your idea is crazy or not.
 Because they just don’t know.
 Like Robin Williams said: “No matter what people tell you, words and ideas can change the world”.
 Hopefully, this statement is easy to prove.
-Below you will find top 5 weirdest business ideas turned to be successful.
+Below you will find the top 5 weirdest business ideas that turned out to be successful.